I sure wonder if STMI is going to misrepresent any information! I sure hope not :]

 There's some sort of display screen behind those curtains, but it's powered off.

-The display terminal itself doesn't have any buttons.
+The display screen behind the curtains doesn't have any buttons.
 I wonder if this long yellow wire has anything to do with it.

 That...
 Would be my hypothesis.